PROJECTS

 c.
 1831 original canal construction

-We brought a pair of the existing gates to our facility to really experience what were the successes and what were the failures.
-The existing gates could have lasted another 40 years if they had followed the original design, but the broad leaf yellow pine was treated before, not after, the making of the parts.
+We brought a pair of the existing gates to our facility to really assess the successes and failures.
+The existing gates could have lasted another 40 years if they had followed the original design, but the broad leaf yellow pine was treated before the making of the parts.
 We built the entire gates (8 total) with joinery and hardware mortices, then disassembled and shipped them back to Culpeper Wood Preservers.
 When the material returned after a special, longer, higher-pressure treatment, every bit of end grain and every shoulder and rabbet was treated.
 After assembly, the gates were ready for heavy service.

 Great fun and a great fit, there were more gates to build - all the way out to the Beltway!
 Sadly, however, the Park Service backed away from this specification regarding post fabrication treatment, so we stood down.